osabased/horizon/stack.md

 ---

-## What Not To Build From Scratch
+## What Horizon Should Not Own From Scratch

-Do not build these first:
+Horizon should not own these unless existing systems fail the leverage test:

 ```text
 custom parser/indexer